Patriots Destroy a Village and its Families

 Sevier’s force continued downriver and destroyed between six and 20 villages (eyewitness sources vary).

-- A short drive from this stop is Judaculla Rock, boasting the highest concentration of native petroglyphs east of the Mississippi River.
+A short drive from this stop is Judaculla Rock, boasting the highest concentration of Native American petroglyphs east of the Mississippi River.
 Petroglyphs are symbols etched or carved into rock, and this set dates back to at least 500 C.E.
 The soapstone rock was quarried for bowls as many as 3,500 years ago (see the lower right corner of the photo).
 A Cherokee story holds that a giant named Tsul Kalu steadied himself with his hand there, leaving the marks, after jumping 10 miles in pursuit of hunters who had not performed the required rituals.
 If you visit, please do not touch the rock, a Cherokee sacred space, to preserve it for future generations.
 To visit the rock, head north about 3 miles.
 Watch for a state historical marker and green highway sign for the rock on the right.
 Turn right onto Caney Fork Road (County Road 1737) and drive 2.5 miles, following similar signs to Judaculla Road.
 Turn left and drive a half-mile to the end.
 Take the short, full access trail on the right to the rock (coordinates: 35.3017, -83.1101).

 - Corkran, David H., ‘The Unpleasantness at Stecoe’, The North Carolina Historical Review, 32.3 (1955), 358–75